Undergraduate Entry Pathways into Medicine in Australia: The application process

 Photo by Piron Guillaume / Unsplash

-Although the process for undergraduate medicine may seem never-ending, the process of entering undergrad medicine is a path to a career which is truly unlike any other.
+Although the process for undergraduate medicine may seem never-ending, the process of entering undergrad medicine is a path to a career that is truly unlike any other.
 While intellectually rewarding and stimulating for those who undertake it, what is perhaps the biggest pleasure will be your potential to apply your skills in a clinical environment to real patients and people.

 When it comes to the undergrad med application process, unlike most other courses, applying for undergraduate medicine has a few more steps.
 In addition to waiting for your final ATAR at the end of the year after your exams, there are several preceding steps to obtain entry into undergraduate medical schools.